ONLYOFFICE/docspace-api-sdk-java/docs/FilesFoldersApi.md

 > FileIntegerWrapper insertFile(folderId, insertFileFile, insertFileTitle, insertFileCreateNewIfExist, insertFileKeepConvertStatus, insertFileStreamCanRead, insertFileStreamCanWrite, insertFileStreamCanSeek, insertFileStreamCanTimeout, insertFileStreamLength, insertFileStreamPosition, insertFileStreamReadTimeout, insertFileStreamWriteTimeout)

+Insert a fileInserts a file specified in the request to the selected folder by single file uploading.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/insert-file/).